Comprehensive Medical and Psychiatric Evaluation

 Anxiety Disorder, Panic Disorder, PTSD, Obsessive-compulsive Disorder, ADD, ADHD

 We strongly recommend that the individual with both an addiction and mental health or emotional disorder seek treatment.
-My Clinic not only has psychiatrists and psychologists to work with the underlying emotional or mental disorders, we also treat the addiction and the mental illness simultaneously.
+Our program not only has psychiatrists and psychologists to work with the underlying emotional or mental disorders, we also treat the addiction and the mental illness simultaneously.

 We can help you along this journey